reidschroder/work-day-scheduler/README.md

 ## Purpose
 A scheduling site that manages your tasks for the day.
-It tells you what tasks you have coming up, when the time has passed and ehat you shouyld currently be working on.
+It tells you what tasks you have coming up, when the time has passed and what you should currently be working on.

 The site saves tasks to local storage.
 ## Built With
 * HTML
 * CSS